JJ Redick

-Jonathan Clay "JJ" Redick (born June 24, 1984) is an American former professional basketball player who is a podcaster and sports analyst for ESPN.
-He was selected 11th overall by the Orlando Magic in the 2006 NBA draft.
-He played college basketball for the Duke Blue Devils.
+Jonathan Clay "JJ" Redick (/ˈrɛdɪk/ RED-ik) (born June 24, 1984) is an American professional basketball coach and former player who is the head coach of the Los Angeles Lakers of the National Basketball Association (NBA).
+He played college basketball for the Duke Blue Devils, winning many individual awards, including the Naismith College Player of the Year.
+Selected 11th overall by the Orlando Magic in the 2006 NBA draft, he played for 15 seasons in the NBA with six teams.
+In 2024, Redick was appointed head coach of the Lakers.

-In college, Redick was known for his excellent three-point and free-throw shooting.
-He set ACC records during his career for most points and most career ACC tournament points at the time.
-Redick is the all-time leading scorer for Duke.
-He also set several other Duke records, including most points in a single season.
+In college and his professional career, Redick was known for his excellent three-point and free-throw shooting.
+He set Atlantic Coast Conference (ACC) career records for most points and most ACC tournament points.
+Redick set several records at Duke, including all-time leading scorer and most points in a season.
+He holds a few NCAA free-throw-percentage records and several ACC records.

 After being drafted by the Magic, he played for seven seasons in Orlando, followed by a short spell with the Milwaukee Bucks, then four seasons with the Los Angeles Clippers.
-In 2017, he signed a one-year contract with the Philadelphia 76ers, and re-signed with them on a one-year deal the following year.
+He signed a one-year contract with the Philadelphia 76ers in 2017, and another the following year.
 In 2019, Redick signed a two-year deal with the New Orleans Pelicans.
 He was traded to the Dallas Mavericks in 2021.
 After 15 seasons in the NBA, Redick retired on September 21, 2021.
+Redick holds single-season three-point field goal records for several of the teams he played for.

-Redick became the first NBA player and the second active professional athlete to take on a podcast during the regular season.
-It was started in 2016 at Yahoo!
-Sports.
-He moved his podcast to media company Uninterrupted, then continued his podcast episodes on The Ringer in 2017.
-In 2020 he left The Ringer to start his own YouTube channel, and he co-founded the media company ThreeFourTwo Productions.
-He occasionally appears on First Take.
+In 2016, Redick became the first active NBA player and the second active professional athlete to start a weekly podcast during the regular season.
+He later co-founded the media company ThreeFourTwo Productions.
+He was also as an analyst for ESPN before becoming a coach.